NCERT Solutions for Class 12 Biology Chapter 6 Evolution

 • The process of evolution of different species in a given geographical area, starting from a point and radiating to other areas of geography, is called adaptive radiation.

 • Darwin’s finches represent one of the best examples of this phenomenon.
-From the original seed-eating features, many other forms with different beak structures and different food habits, such as herbivores and carnivores
+From the original seed-eating features, many other forms with different beak structures and different food habits, such as herbivores and carnivores, have evolved.

 Answer: